-GIS 251 Special Topics (1) Brief overview of geographic information technologies (GIT).
-Basic theories and principles of a particular aspect of GIT are discussed.
-Students gain hands-on experience in collecting, editing, and manipulating spatial or geographic data for viewing and analysis.
-Ten class hours, ten lab hours.
+GIS 251Special Topics(1)Brief overview of geographic information technologies (GIT).Basic theories and principles of a particular aspect of GIT arediscussed.
+Students gain hands-on experience in collecting, edit-

 GIS 252 Special Topics (2) Introduction to geographic information technologies (GIT).
 Basic theories and applications of GIS and GPS are discussed and students gain hands-on training in collecting, editing, manipulating, processing, and analyzing spatial or geographic data for various applications.
 Ten class hours, ten lab hours weekly for two weeks or in any other combination.
 Offered upon indication of need